 Students can pay their fees at Student Accounts in Barker Hall, located on the New Bern Craven Community College campus.

-The required CCP enrollment form includes a FERPA waiver that must be signed by all parents/guardians in order to be accepted in the program.
-All CCP students have FERPA waivers on file.
-This waiver allows the CCP advisor to talk with parents/guardians about their child's grades, class concerns, overall progress, as well as general questions or concerns.
+The required CCP enrollment form includes a FERPA waiver that must be signed by all parents/guardians in order to be accepted into the program.
+Students were also required to sign the Leon’s Law acknowledgement form, granting access to parents or guardians for anyone under 18.
+All CCP students have these forms on file.
+This allows the CCP advisor to talk with parents/guardians about their child's grades, class concerns, and overall progress, as well as general questions or concerns.

 Students are welcome to come to Craven Community College at any time to walk around and ask questions in order to feel prepared before classes start.

 Yes.
-Official CLEP and SAT/ACT scores must be sent to Craven CC in order to receive course credit.
-Acceptance of scores and application of credit is determined by the Records department.
+Official AP, CLEP, or SAT/ACT scores must be sent to Craven CC in order to receive course credit.
+The Records department determines acceptance of scores and application of credit.

 CCP students must send their official college transcripts to the university that they want to attend.
 Official transcripts can be requested online through the Records Department or by coming to Barker Hall on the New Bern campus.
 There is a small fee associated with either method.